Pradeep0997/Pradeep0997-tech_eazy_fullstack_Pradeep0997/README.md

-# TechEazy Internship – Parcel Management System
+# TechEazy Internship – Zero Mile Delivery System

 This is a fullstack Parcel Management System built as part of the TechEazy internship selection process.